riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

       <li>Private tasks can only be deleted by their owner.</li>
       <li>Attempts to delete a private task that is not owned by the current user will result in a 'not-authorized' exception.</li>
       <li>Private tasks can only be marked as completed by their owner.</li>
-      <li>Attempts to mark as complete as task not owned by the current user will result in a 'not-authorized' exception.</li>
+      <li>Attempts to mark as complete a task not owned by the current user will result in a 'not-authorized' exception.</li>
     </ul>
   </div>
 </div>